Joshua-Clugston/commute_times/README.md

 #### PostgresSQL
 While I had all of these tables, I wanted to combine every table from each category into one giant table.
 So, I added a "Year" column and tried to concat them, but it didn't work.
 The thing is, not all of the column names matched and some of the dataframe sized were different, which caused issues.
 So, in order to fix this *and to come up with columns names that would be easy to call in SQL*, I had to overhaul the column names... again.

 This took a while.
 I took the approach of using the string replace method for every phrase I wanted to replace (which sounds nice, but it quickly became tedious).
-I ended up using the sub regular expressions method for one specific thing since replace wasn't cutting it.
+I ended up using the "sub" regular expressions method for one specific thing since replace wasn't cutting it.
 If I had to do this part over, I would definitely use regex for as much as possible.

 Still, I finally was able to line up all the column names and put everything into one table to send to PostgreSQL.
 Now, I could finally tackle some of the questions I was wondering about in an easy and straightforward approach.